safetyAI/ChatSafetyAI/README.md

 **What You Cannot Do.** You may not use our Services for any illegal, harmful, or abusive activity.
 For example, you may not:
 - Use our Services in a way that infringes, misappropriates or violates anyone’s rights.
 - Modify, copy, lease, sell or distribute any of our Services.
-- Attempt to or assist anyone to reverse engineer, decompile or discover the source code or underlying components of our Services, including our models, algorithms, or systems (except to the extent this restriction is prohibited by applicable law).
+- Attempt to or assist anyone to reverse engineer, decompile or discover the source code or underlying components of our Services, including our models, algorithms, or systems.
 - Automatically or programmatically extract data or Output (defined below).
 - Represent that Output was human-generated when it was not.
 - Interfere with or disrupt our Services, including circumvent any rate limits or restrictions or bypass any protective measures or safety mitigations we put on our Services.